 Review redaction standards for Board documents, Document Information Disclosure Policy (DIDT) and any other ICANN documents to create a single published redaction policy.
 Institute a process to regularly evaluate redacted material to determine if redactions are still required and if not, ensure that redactions are removed.

 Report Section 7.
-Assessment of ATRT1 Recommendation 7.2 – No ATRT2 Recommendation
+No New ATRT2 Recommendation (Assessment of ATRT1 Recommendation 7.2)

 Findings of ATRT1